Amanita subpallidorosea: Distribution and habitat

+Toxicity

 Two people died in 2014 after eating mushrooms picked near Zunyi in Guizhou province in southwestern China; investigations led to the description of Amanita subpallidorosea in 2015.
 Molecular analysis found it to be closely related to the destroying angel species A. virosa and A. ocreata.
 The mushrooms all belong to a clade within the section Phalloideae, a large group of highly toxic mushrooms responsible for the deaths of many people worldwide.